-TERMITE TREATMENTS IN SPECIFIC AREAS HOW TO KILL TERMITES IN TROUBLE SPOTS
+TERMITE TREATMENTS IN SPECIFIC AREAS HOW TO KILL TERMITES IN specific areas

-There are many situations where MABI injectors help you reaching termites with the product of your choice:
+However, there are many situations where MABI injectors help you to reach termites with the product of your choice:

 - Chemical termiticide such as Termidor, Taurus SC, Premise, Altriset or any other brand labelled for this pest in your state